a-bruhn/chaffinch/README.md

   - [x] Loading a file ~with command line arguments~ through an environment variable
   - [x] Saving the current state
   - [x] Prompt when trying to close in a dirty state
+  - [ ] Destination file path prompt when no file was specified upon opening of the app
 - [ ] More advanced controls, user configurations
 - [ ] Improved design
 - [ ] Menus/tabs ?